 If one of your resolutions this year was to eat more veggies, then growing your own could be the route (or should we say root?) to a sense of purpose, project and most importantly, deliciousness.
-We’ve teamed up with Nicky Roeber, the Online Horticultural Expert at Wyevale Garden Centres, to give you the IDEAL beginner’s guide to growing your own produce.
+We’ve teamed up with Online Horticultural Expert Nicky Roeber to give you the IDEAL beginner’s guide to growing your own produce.

 PRODUCE YOUR OWN MOTIVATION

 If you thought you should be eating five portions of fruit and veg a day, then it might be time to think again: according to some recent studies, we should actually be aiming for twice that amount.
 While the jury’s still out on the exact number, one thing is for certain: the more fruit and veg in your diet, the better.

 If you need a little extra motivation to eat your greens, growing your own produce is just the way to nurture it; satisfying, fun, and surprisingly easy to do.
 And, because all you need to get things started is a few seeds and some inexpensive equipment, growing your own can be much cheaper than buying fruit and veg from the supermarket.

 Although a number of people still assume that you need a whole load of pricey equipment to cultivate a flourishing garden, this simply isn’t the case: you can still get great results with just a few essentials.
 Before you get started, make sure you’ve got the following basics:

 - A trowel.

 - Gardening gloves.